alluster/ringit-web-app/README.md

-# Certificate.me
+# Ringit.fi

-Certify service allows users to create certifications for their web content such as articles and blog postings.
+Ringit.fi service allows users to create groups around services or pbjects.
+They can invite users to their groups and allow people to reserve them from a calendar.
 ## Installation